Groostav/CMPT886-Paper-1/README.md

 - Are there better strategies for bug finding?

- - but if he had simply be auditing the code, would he have found more bugs?
+ - but if he had simply be auditing the code and/or doing more traditional testing, would he have found more bugs?

  - He claims '300 bugs for $1000'.
 That's a very naive calculation; who here is willing to work for three years for an honerarium of $1000?